 For an up-to-date, nonauthoritative summary of information on federal programs that have been established as a result of the COVID-19 pandemic, please use the AICPA GAQC’s summary located here.

 Although it may not be reasonable for all organizations, some have opted to set up a distinct bank account for PPP funds in order to keep them separate.
 At a minimum, for PPP funds, borrowers should establish some form of tracking mechanism for the flow of funds (that is, Excel or equivalent) that shows the PPP funds and each qualifying expense for which they were used.
 Additionally, the entity should maintain backup for each qualifying expense.
 For payroll, this could be in the form of third-party payroll processing reports, tax filings, internal payroll reports, and so on.
 For other qualifying expenses, backup in the form of invoices, receipts, bank statements, or check stubs, for example, are all useful to maintain.
-If an entity is receiving funds under multiple programs, it would be important to have a similar tracking mechanism in place for each funding source to ensure that no qualifying expense is hitting the same funding source, and no double-dipping has occurred.
+If an entity is receiving funds under multiple programs, it would be important to have a similar tracking mechanism in place for each funding source to ensure that each qualifying expense is being applied to the proper funding source and no double-dipping (that is, being paid from multiple sources for the same lost revenue or cost) has occurred.

 Section 1106 of the Coronavirus Aid, Relief, and Economic Security (CARES) Act provides that the cancellation of indebtedness (forgiveness) will not be includible in gross income.
 The IRS has subsequently said, in Notice 2020-32, that in this situation Section 265 would apply, and expenses related to tax-exempt income would be nondeductible.
 This will be easy enough to apply when the expenses and the forgiveness happen in the same tax year.
 But what if the expenses happen in one tax year (calendar year 2020) and the forgiveness happens in a later tax year (calendar year 2021)?
 It could happen considering there is a 24-week forgiveness period in addition to the 60 days that the bank — and the 90 days that the SBA — may take to approve the forgiveness.
 Also, there could be potential delays with any review the SBA undertakes for loans over $2 million.